duckdb/duckdb-web/docs/api/python/function.md

 selected: Client APIs
 ---

-You can create a DuckDB function out of a python function so it can be used in SQL queries.
+You can create a DuckDB User Defined Function (UDF) out of a python function so it can be used in SQL queries.
 Just like regular [functions](../../sql/functions/overview) they need to have a name, a return type and parameter types.

 Example using a python function that calls a third party library.